 An example may be the ability to look up a product value with a scan at the point of use, such as the description, from a centralized SQL database.
 The scan could trigger the description to be displayed on the user interface and write back to the SQL database to lower the inventory by a quantity of one as the product is consumed.
 Data collected from systems like this can be used to automate the reordering process or even predict when it’s time to reorder!

 In order to achieve the best possible results when attempting to implement a solution such as the example above, it’s best practice to work with a full solution provider that can tailor or even engineer custom solutions to best fit for your particular requirements.
-To learn more about what RFID can do keep reading the blog, and if you have any questions for us feel free to leave a comment below or reach out to us directly!
+To learn more about what RFID can do or if you have any questions reach out to us directly!